 I should have thought her forgetfulness was strange as my mother had always been sharp as a tack when I was a girl.

 She had been a librarian, and loved to read and write.
 Some of her poems, which I found years later, left me in awe.
-She was the last person in my life I would ever have suspected would be susceptible to the slow creep of dementia.
+She was the last person in my life I would ever have suspected would be susceptible to the slow creep of cognitive decline.

 But it turned out being a bookworm offered her no protection.

-All her life she remained in perfect health, right up until she was diagnosed.
+All her life she remained in perfect health, right up until her doctor suggested a brain scan.
 I’ve since learned that being healthy guarantees no safeguard either.
-It takes a lot more than that to fortify your brain against dementia’s gradual erasure of your mind.
+It takes a lot more than that to fortify your brain against atrophy and the gradual erasure of your mind.

 Looking back, what I brushed off as forgetfulness I should have recognized as something else entirely.
 But back then I had no idea.